Pope Paul VI: Papal conclave

-Montini was generally seen as the most likely papal successor, being close to both Popes Pius XII and John XXIII, as well as his pastoral and administrative background, his insight, and his determination.
+Montini was generally seen as the most likely papal successor, owing to his closeness to both Popes Pius XII and John XXIII, as well as his pastoral and administrative background, his insight, and his determination.
 John XXIII had previously known the Vatican as an official until his appointment to Venice as a papal diplomat, but returning to Rome at age 66, he may at times have felt uncertain in dealing with the professional Roman Curia.
 Montini, on the other hand, had learned its innermost workings while working in it for a generation.

 Unlike the papabile cardinals Giacomo Lercaro of Bologna and Giuseppe Siri of Genoa, Montini was identified neither left nor right nor as a radical reformer.
 He was viewed as most likely to continue the Second Vatican Council, which had adjourned without tangible results.

 In the conclave after John XXIII's death, Montini was elected pope on the sixth ballot on 21 June.
 When the Dean of the College of Cardinals Eugène Tisserant asked if he accepted the election, Montini said "Accepto, in nomine Domini" ("I accept, in the name of the Lord").
 He took the name "Paul VI" in honor of Paul the Apostle.

 At one point during the conclave on 20 June, it was said that Cardinal Gustavo Testa lost his temper and demanded that opponents of Montini halt their efforts to thwart his election.
 Montini, fearful of causing strife, started to rise to dissuade the cardinals from voting for him, but Cardinal Giovanni Urbani dragged him back, muttering, "Eminence, shut up!"

 The white smoke first rose from the chimney of the Sistine Chapel at 11:22 am, when Protodeacon Cardinal Alfredo Ottaviani announced to the public the successful election of Montini.
 When the new pope appeared on the central loggia, he gave the shorter episcopal blessing as his first apostolic blessing rather than the longer, traditional Urbi et Orbi.

 Of the papacy, Paul VI wrote in his journal: "The position is unique.
 It brings great solitude.
 'I was solitary before, but now my solitude becomes complete and awesome.'"

 Less than two years later, on 2 May 1965, Paul informed the dean of the College of Cardinals that his health might make it impossible to function as pope.
 He wrote, "In case of infirmity, which is believed to be incurable or is of long duration and which impedes us from sufficiently exercising the functions of our apostolic ministry; or in the case of another serious and prolonged impediment", he would renounce his office "both as bishop of Rome as well as head of the same holy Catholic Church".